MCP Server

 search_patterns |

-query, limit |
+query, limit, verbosity |

-Field-weighted ranked matches with matched_in and snippets |
+Field-weighted ranked matches with matched_in and (in full mode) snippets + confidence flags |

 get_cross_references |